Thomas Middleton and the Plural Politics of Jacobean Drama. DeGruyter/Medieval Institute Publications, 2021.

 “Tagging Time and Space: TEI and the Canadian Stratford Festival Promptbook Collection.”
 Second author with Jennifer Roberts-Smith and Toby Malone, with Joseph Takeda, Martin Holmes, and Janelle Jenstad.
 Digital Studies / Le champ numerique, vol. 9, no. 1, May 2019, https://doi.org/10.16995/dscn.307

-The article examines the challenges promptbooks pose as performance texts in digital environments, specifically with TEI. https://www.digitalstudies.org/articles/10.16995/dscn.307/
+The article examines the challenges promptbooks pose as performance texts in digital environments, specifically with TEI.
+The article offers new ways of conceiving of a tagset for promptbooks and performance texts. https://www.digitalstudies.org/articles/10.16995/dscn.307/

 “Jean Barbier and Thomas Middleton Rewrite the Rules of Chess.”
 Ludica, Annali di storia e civilta del gioco vol. 23 (2017): pp. 2-8.